stottle-uk/react-user-list-kata/README.md

 ### Reducers

-The reducer files contain the interface for the state and the reducer - nothing else.
+The reducer files contain the initial state and the reducer - nothing else.

 ### Epics

 Epics are like effects in NGRX and dependencies are injected for business logic and making API calls etc. The dependencies can also be mocked for unit testing.

 Epics use `rxjs` to manage the streams of data and also handle the subscription to observables to not clutter the components with cleanup code.
 Each epic has a Start, Success, Failure action for async methods which looks good in the devTools and is a consistant pattern.
-It also means other semi-related actions can be dispatched within the epics and all the logic can be kept in one place.
+It also means other semi-related actions can be dispatched within the epics and all the logic can be kept in one place (like showing a toast to the user when something has happened).

 Along with `selectors`, this is where business logic is normally found.